The Perhentian Islands, Malaysia

 There are also direct coaches to Kuala Besut from places like Kuala Lumpur, Penang, and Johor Bahru.
 To check timetables and prices, and book a seat (recommended), I suggest using Easybook or BusOnlineTicket.

-Accommodation on the Perhentian Islands can seem a little tricky at first.
-Many of the places don’t list themselves on the online booking sites.
+Accommodation on the Perhentian Islands can seem a little tricky at first because many of the places don’t list themselves on the online booking sites.
 If you’re not travelling in peak season, you can generally just turn up and find something – but it’s a risk when things are busy.

 Otherwise you need to contact accommodation providers directly through their Facebook or websites.